 Additionally, tools like the Teamwork Advanced Resource Scheduler allow you to plan future client work based on current headcount so you know if you're taking on more work than you can handle.

-Last, it’s crucially important that project managers and team leads are regularly checking in with every member of the team.
+Last, it’s crucial that project managers and team leads regularly check in with every team member.

 This can happen as a part of regular team meetings, though it’s wise to conduct periodic one-on-one check-ins.
 Team members need to know their project managers and leaders actually care about employee workload.

-Regular check-ins send these messages, plus they provide an easy and obvious time for workers to express their concerns regarding workload.
+Regular check-ins send these messages and provide an easy and obvious time for workers to express their concerns regarding workload.

 Learn why teams turn to Teamwork to manage and organize their workloads

-Workload management isn’t ever going to be easy, but you can make the work easier and improve your outcomes by implementing the right strategies and using the right tools.
+Workload planning can be challenging, but you can make the work easier and improve your outcomes by implementing the right strategies and using the right tools.

-We’ve given you 10 strategies that can help you better manage workloads and keep the work flowing.
+We’ve given you 10 strategies to help you manage workloads and keep the work flowing.
 But even more importantly, we’ve created an industry-leading project management platform that’s perfect for managing and organizing workloads on even the most complex projects and on teams of any size.